jwhevans/mnml.blog/content/posts/20210623-apple-private-relay-is-tor-for-safari.md

 >Not available in China, of course — and also Belarus, Colombia, Egypt, Kazakhstan, Saudi Arabia, South Africa, Turkmenistan, Uganda, and the Philippines.

 I’m glad Apple is building this into Safari.
 It is a useful feature that will help anonymize your internet traffic.
 Remember that if you login to a website your anonymity goes away immediately.
 As a global enterprise Apple has to make compromises in certain parts of the world.
-If anonymity is important for your life or well-being or if you are simply privacy conscious and travel to the places listed above I still recommend using Tor.
+If anonymity is important for your life or well-being or if you are simply privacy conscious and travel to the places listed above I still recommend using Tor.<!--more-->

 [1]: https://www.schneier.com/blog/archives/2021/06/apple-will-offer-onion-routing-for-icloud-safari-users.html
 [2]: https://www.torproject.org/